What Banking Issues Do Cannabis Business Face?

 - The business engages in effective and reporting and operational protocols and procedures

-- The business strictly adheres to said protocols to prevent the co-mingling of any revenue or sale processed from other operations
+- The business strictly adheres to such protocols to prevent the co-mingling of any funds derived outside the scope of their licensed operations

 - For plant-touching businesses, the plant-derived inventory must be fully tracked and accounted for to prevent diversion

-What to expect when applying for an account through FINCANN
+What to expect when applying for a cannabis banking account through Fincann

-When applying for a compliant bank account, be prepared to undergo a rigorous three-to-four-week process of due diligence and reporting, including a mandatory on-site compliance inspection of all licensed facilities.
+When applying for a compliant bank account, be prepared to undergo a rigorous process of due diligence and reporting, including a mandatory on-site compliance inspection of all THC-licensed facilities.
+As a CBD-related company, be prepared for the possibility of a required physical site visit.
 The process generally requires: